Project-CETI/avatars-code/README.md

 </li>
 <li>

-`whale_track_yyyy-mm-dd_####.png`: visulization of the whale trace in GPS coordinates.
-The surface phase is indcated in red, and the underwater phase is indicated in black.
+`whale_track_yyyy-mm-dd_####.png`: visualization of the whale trace in GPS coordinates.
+The surface phase is indicated in red, and the underwater phase is indicated in black.
 The surface interval start and end times are indicated in HH:MM format in the figure.
-The times in the figure are calculated from start of the trace.
+The times in the figure are calculated from the start of the trace.
 </li>
 </ul>

 <li>

 `avatars-code/Autonomy_module/Engg_whale_postprocessed_trace` contains the following files per day and per whale id.
 This folder presents data for the engineered whale experiments presented in our paper (see Results).
-This folder has a simular structure to `avatars-code/Autonomy_module/dswp_parsed_data_moving_sensors`.
+This folder has a similar structure to `avatars-code/Autonomy_module/dswp_parsed_data_moving_sensors`.
 </li>

 <li>

 `avatars-code/Autonomy_module/Feb24_Dominica_Data` contains the following files per day and per whale id.
 This folder presents data for the sperm whale experiments presented in our paper (see Results).
-This folder has a simular structure to `avatars-code/Autonomy_module/dswp_parsed_data_moving_sensors`.
+This folder has a similar structure to `avatars-code/Autonomy_module/dswp_parsed_data_moving_sensors`.
 </li>

 <li>